Netcracker/KubeMarine/documentation/Installation.md

 *Installation task*: `deploy.kubernetes`

-*Can cause reboot*: no
+*Can cause reboot*: No

-*Can restart service*: always yes, `kubelet`
+*Can restart service*: Always yes, `kubelet`

 *OS specific*: No

-In `services.kubeadm_kube-proxy` section, you can override the original settings for the kube-proxy.
+In the `services.kubeadm_kube-proxy` section, you can override the original settings for kube-proxy.
-For more information about these settings, refer to the [Official Kubernetes Documentation](https://kubernetes.io/docs/reference/config-api/kube-proxy-config.v1alpha1/#kubeproxy-config-k8s-io-v1alpha1-KubeProxyConfiguration).
+For more information about these settings, refer to the official Kubernetes documentation at [https://kubernetes.io/docs/reference/config-api/kube-proxy-config.v1alpha1/#kubeproxy-config-k8s-io-v1alpha1-KubeProxyConfiguration](https://kubernetes.io/docs/reference/config-api/kube-proxy-config.v1alpha1/#kubeproxy-config-k8s-io-v1alpha1-KubeProxyConfiguration).
 By default, the installer uses the following parameters:

 |Parameter|Default Value|